"Highlights upon the Surf" 30x30, Oils on Canvas

 "Morning Refreshment" 24x36, Oils on Canvas

 Before the sun becomes overwhelming, the cool of dawn persists for some time.
 Inspired by such conditions along Rhode Island's south shore, I have sought to display the shine of subtle light on the more distant wave.
 The central wave shows colors of a clear surf suspending very little sediment, the marks of a calm sea throughout the night.
-This painting is available for sale, and will be on exhibit at the Bethesda Row Art Exhibition in Maryland, this coming October.
+This painting was exhibited at the Bethesda Row Art Exhibition in Maryland and has sold to a private collection.

 "Morning Highlights" 12x36, Oils on Canvas

 When stormy skies break in the morning, allowing the sun to highlight the surf, the color contrasts can be dramatic.
 On this morning, the sea still retains the deeper hues of a stormy atmosphere, but the light foretells the coming of a bright day.
-This painting was inspired by a morning in Avalon, NJ, and is available for sale.
+This painting was inspired by a morning in Avalon, NJ, and has recently sold.

 "Early Morning Surf" 18x48, Oils on Canvas

 I enjoyed spending time last summer painting plein air on the beach at Watch Hill, RI.
 Arriving at dawn to paint, I am often inspired by the clarity of the surf and the direction of lighting.
 I completed this painting in studio from plein air works and material gathered on site.
-This piece is currently available for sale.
+This piece is currently available for sale through Sheldon Fine Art in Newport RI.

 "Meeting of Land and Sea" 10x30, Oils on Canvas